ubi-coro/ultralytics/labelling_tools/README.md

-# Machine Learning Labeling Tool
+# Machine Learning Labelling Tool

 Source: [Prophesee](https://support.prophesee.ai/portal/en/kb/articles/test-machine-learning-labeling-tool)

 ## Background

-To assist the data labeling process, we provide a manual annotating tool to draw bounding boxes on  `.avi` video or `.jpg` image sequences.
+To assist the data labelling process, we provide a manual annotating tool to draw bounding boxes on  `.avi` video or `.jpg` image sequences.
 In this article, we will explain the functionalities of this tool and how to use it in practice.

 <figure>
   <img src="src/Annotation_example.png" />
-  <figcaption>Illustration of the labeling process.
+  <figcaption>Illustration of the labelling process.
 The bbox in editing is shown in blue, with the first number indicating the object id, the second number indicating the class category.
 The added or edited bbox is shown in green.</figcaption>
 </figure>

 ## Introduction